eipiguy/spellbook/README.md

 Only **schedule** what is necessary.
 Ideas go in an "IDEAS.md" file, not the planned road-map.
 Once you've got goals, *then* select tasks from the pool of ideas.

-1. [ ] Agent Setup: Selection: Summary (Reflection)
+- [ ] Finish OOP Refactor
-2. [ ] Query Formatting: Reflection
+- [ ] Query Formatting: Reflection
-3. [ ] Query Formatting: Retrieval
+- [ ] Query Formatting: Retrieval
-4. [ ] Token Statistics
+- [ ] Token Statistics
-5. [ ] GraphChat Interface: Memory Hierarchy
+- [ ] GraphChat Interface: Memory Hierarchy
-6. [ ] GraphChat Interface: Query alteration and selection
+- [ ] GraphChat Interface: Query alteration and selection
-7. [ ] Query Formatting: Planning
+- [ ] Query Formatting: Planning

 ## Testing